matt-neave/verificationAwareElixir/report_dump/last meeting.md

 # TODOs
-Replace all Floyd-Hoare style => contracts ✅ name predicates everywhere  ✅ elixir chapter intro frontends talk about the match operator in detail in the Elixir section naranker doesnt like "Design of verlixir"
+Replace all Floyd-Hoare style => contracts ✅ name predicates everywhere  ✅ elixir chapter intro frontends
+	talk about the match operator in detail in the Elixir section ✅
+naranker doesnt like "Design of verlixir"✅